nazwhale/snakers-academy/challenges.md

-### Snakers Academy challenge sheet!
+### Snakers Academy challenge sheet

 These challenges are just ideas.
 You are  **highly** encouraged to mess with everything as much as you can.

 If at some point you do these things, I will be happy:
 * Give things silly/rude names
-* Put a zero on a random number in the code and see what happens.
+* Put a zero on a number in the code and see what happens
 * Really try and understand an error message (Google is your friend)
+* Try and understand a concept using [IRB](https://www.ruby-lang.org/en/documentation/quickstart/)
-* Break everything beyond repair and start over.
+* Break everything beyond repair and start over

 If you need a working version of snake, feel free to download [this repository](https://github.com/nazwhale/ruby-snake).